DecentSoftware-eu/DecentHolograms-Wiki/docs/general/commands/hologram.md

 ### `#!command /dh h downorigin <hologram> {true|false}` { #dh-h-downorigin }

+:   **Permission:** `dh.command.holograms.downorigin`

-:   Sets the value of down origin.
+    Sets the value of down origin.
 If true, hologram's location will be relative to its bottom.

     - `#!command <hologram>` - Name of the Hologram.
     - `#!command {true|false}` - Whether the hologram's location should be relative to its bottom line or not.